xneyder/ecs_fargate_cloudFormation/README.md

 ### 2. Create a GitHub Personal Token used for the CI Pipeline
 Go [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
+and follow the steps to create a personal access token for AWS Code Pipeline.
+The token must have access to the `repo` scope.
+Store this token somewhere.

 ### 3. execute the deploy.py script